This page contains information on how the Students' Union functions, such as:

 Why do we have a Trustee board?

-The Trustees meet at least four times per year and are the key decision-making body at the Guild.
+The Trustees meet at least four times per year and are the key decision-making body at the Students’ Union.
 Generally, the Board does not get involved in the political issues or policy setting, which is led by the full-time Executive Officers and students through Union Council and Student Ideas.

 What is a Trustee?